Home Depot: The Company Store

 Online seller of textile and textile goods for the home decor market.
 Originally founded in 1911 as a purveyor of home furnishings, its online division—only—was acquired by THD in 2017.

 Redbeacon

 Online contractor referral service founded in 2009; now called THD Pro Referral.

 HD Supply

 HD Supply is an industrial supply and distribution company.
 The company, formerly called The Maintenance Warehouse, provided infrastructure and construction support services for businesses throughout North America.
 Renamed as HD Supply, the business was re-acquired by THD in December 2020.

 Exclusive brand names

-The Home Depot exclusively carries several major brands, including:
+The Home Depot exclusively carries several major brands: